 Essays

-You will write three 1000-word (four-page, double-spaced) papers for this class, each tied to the class readings and each requiring some outside investigation.
+You will write three 1000-word (four-page, double-spaced) papers, each tied to the class readings and each requiring some outside investigation.
 Even though these papers are short, they should still each have the three basic components of an academic essay:

 1. An introduction which clearly states a thesis (and please underline that thesis).